DEWITT SHOPPINGTOWN

 Onondaga County (Town of DeWitt), New York

-One of the first post-war retail hubs in Upstate New York was built on a 48-acre plot, located 3.7 miles east of center city Syracuse.
-The site was situated in a section of Onondaga County known as Town of DeWitt.
+One of the first post-war shopping centers in Upstate New York was built on a 52-acre plot, located 3.7 miles east of center city Syracuse.
+The site was in a section of Onondaga County known as Town of DeWitt.
 Designed by Syracuse's Fred B. O'Connor, the DEWITT SHOPPINGTOWN was developed by Syracuse-based Eagan Real Estate.

-The center was expanded with a new north store block in 1955, which included a Mayfair Interiors store.
+The center was expanded with a north store block in 1955, which included a Mayfair Interiors store.
 With its completion, DEWITT SHOPPINGTOWN housed thirty-five stores and services.
 Construction was underway on a subsequent addition by May 1956.
 This would add a Flah's specialty store, 2-level (48,400 square foot) W.T.
-Grant "junior department store", Howard's men's wear, Sportogs and the "ultra-modern" Kallet Theatres ShoppingTown Theatre.
-The new stores were open for business by October 1956.
+Grant, Howard's men's wear, Sportogs and the ultra-modern Kallet ShoppingTown Theatre.
+New inline stores were open for business by October 1956.
 The ShoppingTown Theatre showed its first feature on March 20, 1957.

-A 2-level (97,900 square foot), Syracuse-based Dey Brothers was added to the north end of the strip center.
-Doors opened on October 11, 1966.
-This store was joined by a 3-level (150,000 square foot), Rochester-based E.W.
-Edwards & Son in October of 1968.
-This unit was built directly in front of the ShoppingTown Theatre.
+Ground was broken in March 1968 for a 3-level (150,000 square foot), Rochester-based E.W.
+Edwards & Son department store.
+The third Edward's store in Greater Syracuse, it welcomed first shoppers in October 1968.
+This unit was constructed directly in front of the ShoppingTown Theatre.
 Rendered useless, the old movie house was replaced by a new twinplex, the Kallet Shoppingtown Theatre I & II.
-Built as a southeastern outparcel, the venue was dedicated December 26, 1968.
+Built as a southeastern outparcel, the venue was dedicated on December 26, 1968.

 A major renovation and expansion was done at SHOPPINGTOWN in the mid-1970's; this envisaged by the Syracuse-based Sergeant, Webster, Crenshaw & Foley firm.
-The southern half of the strip center was demolished, leaving the north section and freestanding twin cinema standing.
+The southern half of the strip center was demolished, leaving the north section, two anchor stores and freestanding twin cinema standing.
 A fully-enclosed mall was created, with new retail area added east of the remaining strip center.

 A subsequent expansion was completed in mid-1987.
 A 2-level (70,100 square foot), Syracuse-based Chappell's was added along with thirty-one inline stores.
 Moreover, the freestanding twin cinema was sectioned into a fourplex, now promoted as the Shoppingtown 1-2-3-4.
 SHOPPINGTOWN MALL now housed 608,700 leasable square feet and contained 111 stores and services.